marc-aurele-besner/hardhat-awesome-cli/README.md

 - Run tests (Allow you you to run tests on all files or specific files in test/)
 - Run scripts (Allow you you to run scripts on specific files in scripts/)
 - Select scripts and tests to run (Allow you to select a script to execute and all or one test to perform afterward)
+- Flatten all your contract or a specific contract
 - Run coverage tests (Available only if solidity-coverage is installed and available as a task)
 - Setup chains, RPC and accounts
     - Add/Remove chains from the chain selection